 Before coming to Canete Medina, Jennie was a real estate broker with Berkshire Hathaway Home Services.
 She also has a deep knowledge of the social service sector stemming from her experience as a clinical coordinator for an early childhood intervention program, a case manager for abused and neglected children and a practicing family therapist.

 Jennie holds a B.S. in Psychology from the University of Illinois Urbana-Champaign and a M.S. in Clinical Psychology from Roosevelt University.
-She is licensed as a professional counselor.
+She is a licensed professional counselor.

 As Manager, Rebeca Alvarado is in charge of computer-aided design projects for Canete Medina.
 She is also responsible for coordinating proposal development and participates in business development tasks.